Wedding Cost Calculator UK (Free) with A Complete Planning & Venue Guide (2025)

 Venue Booking Timeline

-When planning your 2025 wedding, securing your dream venue should be your first priority, as most sought-after locations book up 18-24 months in advance.
+When planning your 2025 wedding, securing your dream venue should be your priority, as most sought-after locations book up 18-24 months in advance.
 To maximise your venue research strategies, start exploring options immediately and create a shortlist of potential locations that match your vision and budget.
+Specialist wedding planning websites like Hitched and Bridebook offer free interactive tools for calculating wedding costs, making the process more manageable.

 For popular venues, you'll need to book at least 18 months ahead, especially during peak wedding seasons.
 If you're flexible with dates, consider less popular days or off-peak seasons, which typically require only 12 months' notice and often come with cost savings.
 Booking during autumn or winter can offer greater venue availability.
 Make sure to sign your contract and secure the booking with a deposit once you've found your perfect venue.

-Remember to visit venues during the same season as your intended wedding date to better envision the atmosphere and lighting.
+Remember to visit venues during the same season as your intended wedding date to envision the atmosphere and lighting better.

 Your venue booking tips checklist should include setting a clear budget before viewing locations, as this will influence your payment schedule.
 Some venues require deposits and instalments at specific intervals, so shorter planning periods mean more frequent payments.